Eng | |

 The search for QUALITY is the single most important force leading to organizational success and growth in both national and international markets.
 The organizations which will succeed are those that can maintain a dedication to Quality in each and every organizational function.

-The HKMA Quality Awards are the most prestigious business accolades presented by The Hong Kong Management Association since 1991.
-Modeled after various renowned quality awards from around the world, HKMA Quality Awards aim to give due recognition to organizations that have achieved outstanding standards of quality, and have made a lasting commitment to quality management.
+The HKMA Quality Award is the most prestigious business accolades presented by The Hong Kong Management Association since 1991.
+Based on the Baldrige Excellence Framework and modeled after various distinguished international quality awards, it recognizes organizations that demonstrate outstanding quality standards and a sustained commitment to excellence in management.
+The Award also encourages the sharing of best management practices across sectors.

 MALCOLM BALDRIGE NATIONAL QUALITY AWARD